-Up to now, the authors have been involved in the development of a wide range of social big data use cases ranging from tourism, disaster prevention to lunar and planetary science [12] [26].
-In the course of these processes, from the users of the use cases, we have often received questions as to what kind of data are processed, what kind of model are created as the core of analysis, and furthermore, what are the grounds for the decisions.
+Up to now, the authors have been involved in the development of a wide range of social big data use cases ranging from tourism, disaster prevention to lunar and planetary science [6] [7].
+In the course of these processes, from the users of the use cases, we have often received questions as to what kind of data are processed, what kind of models are created as the core of analysis, and furthermore, what are the grounds for the decisions.
 In other words, from the development experiences of multiple use cases, we have come to think that both the macro explanation proposed in this paper and the micro explanation emerging in AI are urgently needed.

-To date, the authors created multiple seismic source classifiers of the lunar earthquakes (moonquakes) in the field of lunar and planetary science using the Balanced Random Forest [3], and the features, e.g., the distance between the moon and the earth, were calculated and studied for extracting features strongly related to cause of moonquakes as a micro explanation [12].
+To date, the authors created multiple seismic source classifiers of the lunar quakes (i.e., moonquakes) in the field of lunar and planetary science using the Balanced Random Forest [8], and the features, e.g., the distance between the moon and the earth, were calculated and studied for extracting features strongly related to the cause of moonquakes as a micro explanation [6].
 With regard to a macro explanation, the authors also showed that by observing many use cases, social big data applications should include different digital ecosystems such as data management (database operation) and data analysis (data mining, machine learning, artificial intelligence), we have noticed that it is necessary to have a method to generally describe the whole process of application consisting of such a hybrid digital ecosystem.
-Therefore, as a framework to describe processes in an abstraction level independent of a specific programming language, we have come to think of adopting a data model [8] developed in the field of database and proposed a framework for description using mathematical concept of set family [10].
-As described in the subsequent section of the related works, the micro explanation research is being actively carried out, whereas as far as research on the framework for the macroscopic description is not known except our work.
+Therefore, as a framework to describe processes in an abstraction level independent of a specific programming language, we have come to think of adopting a data model [9] developed in the field of database and proposed a framework for its description using the mathematical concept of family of sets [10].
+As described in the subsequent section of the related works, the research on micro explanations is being actively carried out, whereas as far as research on the framework for a macroscopic description is not known except for our work.

 The main contribution of the paper is to address the necessity of both macro and micro explanations for SBD applications and to propose an explanation framework integrating both of them.
 This will allow SBD applications to be more widely accepted and used.
 Although this paper describes our research-in-progress, we propose an integrated framework for explanation and introduce a part of its functions through case studies.
-In Section II, we introduce our explanation framework.
-Through use case examples of macroscopic description and microscopic description, we describe the features of the proposed approach in Sections III and IV, respectively.